-The moon, a celestial body of all fantasies, has long been the subject of debate regarding its effects on plants.
+The moon, a celestial body of all fantasies, has long been the subject of controversy regarding its effects on plants.
 There are those who swear by lunar calendars for sowing, planting, pruning, or mowing the lawn, and those who do not believe in it at all.
-We know the effects of the moon on our good old planet Earth, particularly its attraction on ocean tides.
-It is even said to have some effects on humans, their sleep, or moods… but does it really affect our gardens, and if so, to what extent?
+We know the effects of the moon on our good old planet Earth, particularly its attraction on ocean currents with the tides.
+It is even said to have some effects on humans, their sleep, or their moods… but does it really affect our gardens, and if so, to what extent?
 The most reputable magazines include a lunar calendar in their pages, so… fact or fiction, myth or reality?

 What do the moon's movements in the sky tell us?